 The song Save Myself by VINCENT begins with an upbeat chord progression on a bass guitar as VINCENT vocalizes the first verse.
 By nature of the emphatically emphasized low-end, it’s immediately apparent how the bass makes it hard to hear any vocal notes once the kick drum enters at 0:19.

-As VINCENT sings, “Maybe we could fix this,” the breathlessness of his voice is audible (0:30).
-If you skip ahead to the chorus, even the fundamental notes as he sings the word “myself” are lost while enunciating -self.
-While it’s common for vocalists to drop the last sounds of a given word, this is the fault of the dynamic drivers rendering VINCENT’s harmonic resonances nearly imperceptible, a shame.
-The headphones have a fine sound for commuting and working out, but shouldn’t be used with the expectation of accurate audio.
+As VINCENT sings, “Maybe we could fix this,” the breathlessness of their voice is audible (0:30).
+If you skip ahead to the chorus, it’s hard to hear the second syllable as they sing the word “myself.”
+While it’s common for vocalists to drop the last sounds of a given word, this is the fault of the tuning that renders VINCENT’s voice nearly imperceptible, a shame.
+These wireless earbuds have a fine sound for commuting and working out, but aren’t for analytical listening.

 Each earbud has a microphone, which is great because it means you can use either bud for mono listening and still accept calls.
-That said, microphone quality leaves quite a bit to be desired as it heavily attenuates low frequencies while retaining accurate reproduction from 600Hz and higher.
+That said, microphone quality leaves a lot to be desired as it heavily attenuates low frequencies while retaining accurate reproduction from 600Hz and higher.
 JLab prioritized speech intelligibility over vocal accuracy.
-The emphatic low-end de-emphasis results in a “hollow” or “distant” sound.
+The emphatic low-end under-emphasis produces a “hollow” or “distant” sound.